-${\it ABCL}\ 1.3$ now implements an optimized implementation of the LispStack abstraction thanks to Dmitry Nadezhin.
+ABCL 1.3 now implements an optimized implementation of the LispStack abstraction thanks to Dmitry Nadezhin which runs on ORCL JVMs from 1.[5-8] conformantly.

 0.0.2 Preface to the Third Edition

 The implementation now contains a performant and conformant implementation of (A)MOP to the point of inclusion in CLOSER-MOP's test suite.